CoqueiroS/CADIn/README.md

 #
 ### What means CADIn?
-CADIn is a software free (open source) and developed to Unix systems (e.i.
-Linux) that permit to search allelic differences in NGS (next-generation sequences) data.
-This tool estimates the ploidy level for each chromosome in the sample.
-For this, it calculates the allelic frequency based in single nucleotide variants and, furthermore, analyze depth reads in regions annotated with good coverage as genes, CDSs, exon and so on.
+CADIn is a free software (open source), developed to Unix systems (e.i.
+Linux), that uses both allele frequencies of heterozygous single nucleotide polymorphisms (SNPs) and read depth coverage analyses for detecting genome polyploidy and chromosomal somy variations based on next generation sequencing data.

 ## Dependences
 - Perl
-- BCFTools (version 1.7)
+- BCFTools (version 1.7 or higher)
-- SAMTools (version 1.7)
+- SAMTools (version 1.7 or higher)
-- R (version 3.4 or superior)
+- R (version 3.4 or higher)

 Perl Modules
 - Statistics::R